How to register

 Mandatory online academic integrity tutorial

-As of spring 2011, graduate students must complete a mandatory online academic integrity tutorial, which may be accessed via Minerva (Student Menu > Academic Integrity Tutorial).
+Graduate students must complete a mandatory online academic integrity tutorial, which may be accessed via Minerva (Student Menu > Academic Integrity Tutorial).
 New students must complete the tutorial within their first semester in order to prevent a Hold being placed on their record.
 Refer to registration deadlines for more details.